-Rubicon Organics has taken an ESG leadership position in the cannabis sector, being the first cannabis company to issue a report.
+Rubicon Organics has taken an ESG leadership position in the cannabis sector, being the first cannabis company to issue a report and we are proud to now issue our third annual report.
 Whilst our targets are ambitious, we are holding ourselves accountable through measuring and reporting our ESG journey.
 We believe we are setting industry standards and building a strong and resilient cannabis industry in Canada.

-The ability to achieve our vision starts with our people.
+Our ability to achieve our vision starts with our people.
 Governance by our Board of Directors sets the tone for the standard to which we hold ourselves.
 Our engaged and diverse team drives our sustainability performance, supported by strong governance and culture, committed leadership and our vision, mission and values.